Ronny/lily: Plot

-Fuches then drives to the drug store, telling Barry to get stuff to get the superglue out of his hands.
-While there, Barry discovers an alive Ronny, who is now wearing a neck brace.
-Despite his injury, Ronny still manages to fend off Barry and even attacks some of the store's employees.
-Fuches notes the crowd leaving and decides to leave too, accidentally hitting a police cruiser with his car.
-Back in the store, the attack continues until Loach appears, shooting Ronny.
-Loach then claims that Barry is holding a gun and starts shooting at him, when Ronny stands up and kicks Loach, killing him.
-As he stares at Barry, police officers enter and shoot Ronny multiple times, killing him while Barry escapes through the back door.
-He finds Fuches' car outside and as he approaches it, he sees Fuches as the same person from his dreams before flashing back to reality, where Fuches pressures Barry to get in the car.
+Fuches drives to the drug store and tells Barry to find something to get the superglue off his hands.
+Inside, Barry encounters a badly injured Ronny, who attacks Barry and one of the store's employees.
+Loach (John Pirruccello) arrives and shoots Ronny, then claims Barry has a gun and starts shooting at him.
+Ronny stands up and kicks Loach in the head, killing him instantly.
+Police officers arrive and shoot Ronny dead as Barry escapes through a back door.
+He finds Fuches's car outside, and as he approaches it, he sees Fuches as the same person from his dreams before flashing back to reality, where Fuches pressures Barry to get in the car.

 Production

 Development

-In April 2019, the episode's title was revealed as "ronny/lily" and it was announced that series creators Alec Berg and Bill Hader had written the episode while Hader had directed it.
+In April 2019, the episode's title was revealed as "ronny/lily" and it was announced that series creators Alec Berg and Bill Hader had written the episode, while Hader had directed it.
 This was Berg's fifth writing credit, Hader's fifth writing credit, and Hader's fourth directing credit.

 Hader previously directed three episodes in the first season.
 However, he expressed his desire to expand his vision for the series, saying "I didn't stick to my guns" when he directed the episodes.
 He wrote the episode with the intention of directing it, "I saw it very clearly, and I wrote it super specifically.
 It was very strange because usually, when we write episodes, it's Alec Berg, me and the writers in a room.
 But this is one where I came in and pitched it to all of them, and they were like, 'That sounds crazy!'
 It was a weird thing I was cooking up privately that I told them about, and they were into it."
 To prepare for the episode, Hader watched films by Andrzej Wajda, whom he deemed a major influence on the episode and the season, taking inspiration from A Generation (1955), Kanał (1957) and Ashes and Diamonds (1958).